-Point mutations within the N β region identified residues associated with the speeding up of the current and removal of facilitation.
-It has been shown previously that the mutation of residues comprising the amino-terminal consensus sequence for protein kinase C can regulate the time course of currents and dilation of the P2X7 receptor pore (37).
-In other P2X receptor subunits, mutation of the consensus protein kinase C sequence also has marked effects on the channel time course, indicating the importance of this region in channel gating (40, 41).
-However, given that the consensus sequence is conserved in all P2X receptor subunits, other regions of the receptor must be involved in subtype-specific differences in time course/gating, i.e. for the slow time course and facilitation of the P2X7 receptor.
-In this study, we show that differences in the nonconserved residue within the (S/T)X(K/R) PKC consensus sequence (N16P) and at residue 23 (between the consensus PKC site and TM1) play an important role in P2X7 receptor channel gating.
-For N16P, the faster time course of the facilitated current was not associated with a reduction in peak amplitude, and an asparagine residue at this position is unique to the P2X7 receptor.
-Interestingly, at the P2X2 receptor, currents at a cysteine substitution mutant of the corresponding proline residue were reduced by 70% by treatment with the methyl methanethiosulfonate (MTSM) (42).
-In addition, cysteine mutants of residues equivalent to R20,I21 (V23,V24 in P2X2) were also inhibited by 70-100% by MTSM (42), suggesting that this region contributes to ionic permeation.
-Further evidence for a regulatory role of this region comes from recent work on hP2X7 receptors showing that Lys-17 and Val-18 are involved in cho-
+Point mutations within the NB region identified residues associated with the speeding of the current and removal of facilitation.
+It has previously been shown that mutation of residues comprising the amino terminal consensus sequence for protein kinase C can regulate the time-course of currents and dilation of the P2X7 receptor pore (37).
+In other P2X receptor subunits mutation of the consensus protein kinase C sequence also has marked effects on channel time-course indicating the importance of this region in channel gating (40,41).
+However, given that the consensus sequence is conserved in all P2X receptor subunits, other regions of the receptor must be involved in subtype specific differences in time-course/gating i.e. for the slow time-course and facilitation of the P2X7 receptor.
+In this study we now show that differences in the non-conserved residue within the (S/T)X(K/R) PKC consensus sequence (N16P), and at residue 23 (between the consensus PKC site and TM1) play an important role in P2X7 receptor channel gating.
+For N16P the faster time-course of the facilitated current was not associated with a reduction in peak amplitude and an asparagine residue at this position is unique to the P2X7 receptor.
+Interestingly at the P2X2 receptor currents at a cysteine substitution mutant of corresponding proline residue were reduced by 70% by treatment with the methanethiosulphonate MTSM (42). addition cysteine mutants of residues equivalent to R20,I21 (V23,V24 in P2X2) were also inhibited by 70-100% by MTSM (42) suggesting this region contributes to ionic permeation.
+Further evidence for a regulatory role of this region comes from recent work on hP2X7 receptors showing that K17 and V18 are involved in cholesterol sensitivity (32).
+Taken together a range of studies have highlighted the important role of variant residues in the pre-TM1 region in regulation of However, the P2X7 ion channel activity. receptor pre-TM1 region does not confer the facilitatory phenotype when the region was swapped in reciprocal chimeras with P2X1 and P2X2 receptors (where responses were faster increased showed and desensitization compared to the WTs).
+This suggests that the amino terminal juxta-TM1 region does not act independently but regulates gating interaction with other parts of the receptor.